-Texas Children's Health Plan

-Attention: Member Services Complaints

-PO Box 301011 WLS 8360 Houston, TX 77230-1011
+Texas Children's Health Plan Attn: UM Appeals Department P.O.
+Box 301011, WLS 8390 Houston, TX 77230-1011

 You can also allow someone like a friend, family member, or your doctor to ask for an appeal on your behalf.
 You will need to give your consent in writing to have them act on your behalf.
-Your request for an appeal must be filed within 60 calendar days from the date of the notice of the action.
+Your request for an appeal must be filed within 60 calendar days from the date of the notice of adverse benefit determination.

-To keep receiving authorized services, you must file the appeal within 10 business days from the date of the denial letter or the start date of the proposed adverse benefit determination, whichever is later.
+To keep receiving authorized services, you must file the appeal within 10 days from the date of the denial letter or the start date of the proposed adverse benefit determination, whichever is later.
 You can ask that your services keep going until a decision is made.
 If the final decision is to uphold Texas Children's Health Plan's action, then you can be asked to pay back what it costs to keep getting your services.
 Please note: if the denial is upheld, you may be responsible for any cost for the services after the date of the original denial.
 Texas Children's Health Plan must have written permission from the Health and Human Services Commission (HHSC) to recover cost of services from the member.